trivago/samsa/README.md

 ## Data Sink

 The `sink` operator is offered as a way to quickly store any data that is stored in a stream as a key-value pair into any [AbstractLevelDown](https://github.com/Level/abstract-leveldown) compliant store.
-This could be LevelDB, a wrapped versioj of Redis, or xour own implementation, so long as it works with LevelUp.
+This could be LevelDB, a wrapped version of Redis, or your own implementation, so long as it works with LevelUp.
 You can find more information in [DataSink.md](./docs/DataSink.md).

 In this example, we map a CSV stream to key-value pairs and then store it into a LevelDB instance for later retrieval.